 Anyone interested in the ancient history of Mesopotamia will certainly be enticed to visit, I for one would love to see where farming was invented, this was an advanced society before Europe even existed.

-Once stability and proper government has been implemented and the people of Iraq welcome the people of the world to visit safely, then peace will have finally arrived in this ancient land.
+Once stability and the proper government have been implemented and the people of Iraq welcome the people of the world to visit safely, then peace will have finally arrived in this ancient land.

 Travel to Iraq?

-Iraq is one of those countries that is sure to boom once stability has been regained and am sure has much culture and sites to enjoy for the independant traveler, like Vietnam I have no doubt this will be a destination of the 21st century should peace be maintained.
+Iraq is one of those countries that is sure to boom once stability has been regained and am sure has much culture and sites to enjoy for the independent traveller, like Vietnam I have no doubt this will be a destination of the 21st century should peace be maintained.